Syslifters/reptor/README.md

 reptor plugins --new "MyPlugin"
 ```

-This will create a new plugin call "MyPlugin" within your home directory's `.sysreptor/plugins` folder.
+This will create a new plugin called "MyPlugin" within your home directory's `.sysreptor/plugins` folder.

-You can lean more about how to write a plugin via the documentation here.
+You can lean more about how to create a plugin via the documentation here.

 You can also write an Importer to import finding templates.
 Use the importer plugin the same way: